walmartlabs/concord-website/docs/plugins/git.md

 - `status`: `NO_CHANGES` if repository is clean, otherwise returns `SUCCESS` or `FAILURE` if operation successful or failed respectively.
 - `error`: error message if operation failed.
+- `changeList`: saves the list of uncommitted changes.

 <a name="clone"/>